-American comics taught me two important life skills.
+American comics taught me two essential life skills.
 Always beware of radioactive spiders and expect all Superheroes to be tall, athletic, and oozing with testosterone.
 You too probably went through adolescence thinking that every Superhero had to be an Anglo-Saxon, middle-class, heterosexual male, right?
 Well look upon these “Marvel” and “DC” aberrations, oh mortals, and salute those comic book artists who didn’t get that particular memo.
 For below are their outrageous creations, the campiest looking superheroes in comic book history.

 6 HE SHE (DC)

 The early 1940s was a dark time for the USA.
 At war with Axis forces across the world, her teenagers needed a wholesome alternative to the evils of fascist indoctrination.
 So enter stage left HE SHE.
 A cross-dressing mutant.
 Part man, part woman she refused to be stereotyped or put in a box.
 Well unless that box was labelled “psychopathic murderer and cat killer.”

 Perhaps one of the weirdest, creepiest characters ever, HE SHE was a supervillain who appeared in “Boy Comics”, a Golden Age strip starring an annoying masked teenager and his pet monkey sidekick.
 (Huh?)

 In one glorious strip HE SHE marries her landlady for her money.
 Unfortunately, she discovers HE SHE’s sordid secret resulting in HE SHE killing her and just for good measure her pet cat too.
 Using her feminine charms, she then escapes just by turning around and changing profile.

 On the run, she fools everyone but “boys” pet monkey who is seemingly oblivious to her transvestite charms.
 Exit one creepy feline slayer via the electric chair.